Benefits Debit Card Overview

-Do you have a Flexible Spending Account (FSA), Health Savings Account (HSA), Transit/Commuter account, or other employer-sponsored benefit accounts?
-If you’re enrolled in one of these accounts (or other similar account), you may be eligible for a benefits debit card.
-Learn more about benefits debit cards below.
+If you have a Flexible Spending Account (FSA), Health Savings Account (HSA), Transit/Commuter account (or other benefit account), you may be able to sign up for a benefits debit card.
+Learn more below.

-A benefits debit card is linked directly to your FSA, HSA, etc. account.
-When you make a qualified purchase at an approved location, you swipe the card and transaction is complete.
-You don’t have to pay upfront and then file a claim for reimbursement.
+A benefits debit card links directly to your FSA, HSA, etc. account.
+When you make a qualified purchase at an approved location, you swipe the card and the transaction is complete.
+It saves you time because you don’t have to pay with cash or other payment method, and then file a claim for reimbursement.

-You should always keep your receipts because your administrator may request them to verify your purchase.
+Remember to always keep your receipts!
+Your administrator may need them to verify your purchase.

-If you don’t have a benefits debit card, you’ll have to pay up front and then file the claim paperwork afterwards.
+If your plan doesn't use a debit card, you’ll have to pay those medical expenses up front and then file the claim paperwork afterwards.

-Yes.
-Your card is equipped with a Merchant Category Code (MCC) and inventory information approval system (IIAS) that helps reduce the chance of benefits fraud and protects your money.
-Learn more about these security features.
+Your card is equipped with a Merchant Category Code (MCC) and inventory information approval system (IIAS).
+These security features help reduce the chance of benefits fraud and protect your money.
+Learn more about these MCC and IIAS.

 In order to use the card, you have to be at an approved location.
 These include pharmacies, grocery stores, doctor’s offices, bus station, and other locations.
 Second, the item or service purchased must meet IRS eligibility.
 You don't have to worry that your benefit dollars will be spent at a movie theater or to fill up someone's tank.